-As the third part (I, II) of our look at the basic structure of food production in the pre-modern world (particularly farming grain to make bread) we're going to finally look at how one actually farms grain to make bread.
-Now that we have all of our farmers in place, both the big ones and … Continue reading Collections: Bread, How Did they Make it?
+As the third part (I, II, III, IV, A) of our look at the basic structure of food production in the pre-modern world (particularly farming grain to make bread) we're going to finally look at how one actually farms grain to make bread.
+Now that we have all of our farmers in place, both the … Continue reading Collections: Bread, How Did they Make it?
 Part III: Actually Farming

 This is is the sixth part of a series taking a historian’s look at the Battle of Helm’s Deep (I, II, III, IV, V) from both J.R.R.
 Tolkien’s The Two Towers (1954) and Peter Jackson’s 2002 film of the same name.
 Last time, we looked at Saruman's siege tactics and found them badly wanting.
 Even … Continue reading Collections: The Battle of Helm’s Deep, Part VI: Is This a Good Sword?

 This is is the fifth part of a series taking a historian's look at the Battle of Helm’s Deep (I, II, III, IV) from both J.R.R.
 Tolkien’s The Two Towers (1954) and Peter Jackson’s 2002 film of the same name.
 In our last two parts, we looked at the organization of the two opposing forces. … Continue reading Collections: The Battle of Helm’s Deep, Part V: Ladders are Chaos